 1 Corinthians 5:17, “Therefore, if anyone is in Christ, he is a new creation; the old has gone, the new has come.”

-- If you’re born again examine your life to see if any of the old junk has come back.
-If it has, repent to God for it and ask Him to make you a new person in each and every area of your life.
+- If you are born again, examine your life to see if any of the old junk has returned.
+If it has, repent and ask God to renew each and every part of your life.

-- Tell somebody today your story about how God changed you- it will increase your faith and encourage them.
+- Tell somebody your story, today, about how God has changed your life.
+It will increase your faith, honor Him and encourage them.